opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (5A)	If either party is incapacitated by reason of insolvency, the party must provide to the Court a letter from the Official Assignee stating that there is no objection to the proposed terms of the agreement, in particular, the terms relating to the division of matrimonial assets and maintenance.
 This letter is to be filed together with the duly signed draft consent order.

 (6) [deleted]

 (7) The document name selected for the filing of the draft consent order in the Electronic Filing Service is “Draft Consent Order".

 **<u>Recording a consent order in the manner set out in sub-paragraph (3)(a) to (c)</u>**

 (8) Counsel shall file the draft consent order incorporating the agreement in the prescribed template in the Electronic Filing Service at least 5 working days prior to the appearance in sub-paragraph (3)(a) to (c) above.

 (9) If the draft consent order has not been electronically filed in the Electronic Filing Service by the time of the appearance, a physical copy of the draft consent order bearing the signature of both parties or their counsel must be submitted in court for the approval of the Court during the appearance before the judge.

 **<u>Recording a consent order in the manner set out in sub-paragraph (3)(d)</u>**

 (10) Parties may file a draft consent order and via correspondence to the Court, request for an order in terms in accordance with sub-paragraph (3)(d) above.
 The Court may consider and approve the draft consent order submitted by the parties, and grant an order in terms of the same before the next date of appearance in Court.
 The next date of appearance in Court will then be vacated thus obviating the need for the parties to attend in Court for the sole purpose of recording the consent order.
 In such a situation, the Court will notify parties of the grant of the consent order through a Registrar's Notice.

 **<u>Extracting an Order granted by Consent</u>**

 (11) Parties need not submit a further draft consent order for approval after the hearing.

 (12) Counsel need only file the engrossed copy of the consent order after the draft consent order is granted.

 ## 117. Judgment Interest

-(1) Pursuant to the Chief Justice’s directions as provided for under Order 42, Rule 12 of the Rules of Court, unless it has been otherwise agreed between the parties, interest payable after the date of judgment shall be 5.33% per annum until further notice and calculated to the date the judgment is satisfied.
-The Court retains the discretion under rule 680 of the Family Justice Rules to revise the default rate of interest to such other rate not exceeding the default rate on the facts of the individual case.
+(1)	Solicitors may refer to the relevant rules in the Family Justice Rules for the applicable interest rate.

 **_Interest on costs_**

-(2) Pursuant to the Chief Justice’s directions as provided for under rule 887(1) of the Family Justice Rules, interest payable from the relevant date(s) as stipulated in rule 887(1) shall be 5.33% per annum until further notice and calculated to the date of payment.
+(2)	Pursuant to the Chief Justice’s directions as provided for under rule 887(1) of the Family Justice Rules, interest payable from the relevant date(s) as stipulated in rule 887(1) shall be 5.33% per year until further notice and calculated to the date of payment.

 **_Pre-judgment interest_**

-(5) The Chief Justice has directed that solicitors may wish to submit to the Court to consider that the interest rate for the period prior to the date of judgment should be the default interest rate of 5.33% per annum.
-Solicitors should note that the Court retains the overriding discretion to depart from the default interest rate based on the facts of the individual case.
+(3) Pursuant to the Chief Justice’s directions as provided under rule 328(3) of the Family Justice Rules, interest payable from the relevant date(s) as stipulated in rule 328(3) shall be 5.33% per year until further notice and calculated to the date of payment.

+**_Interest under an order of court made under Part 18 Division 26 of the Family Justice Rules_**

+(4)	If an order of court made under Part 18 Division 26 of the Family Justice Rules includes an order for interest on the sum shown by the receiver’s account as due from him or her and which the receiver has failed to pay into Court, pursuant to the Chief Justice’s directions as provided for under rule 539(3)(b) of the Family Justice Rules, the rate of interest applicable to such an order is 5.33% per year.
+Interest will accrue for the period during which the sum was in the possession of the receiver.

 ## 118. Filing of writs of execution through the Electronic Filing Service